 One man said he didn’t know how to talk with his wife about the up-coming election because she believed so differently from him about one of the candidates.

 Their “discussions” always ended up in fights and hurt feelings.

 One woman said that she had sick kids and she and her husband disagreed about whether to take them to a family physician for treatment or to a naturopathic doctor for alternative care.

 She felt really strongly about taking a more natural approach to healing and her husband thought the kids were so sick that they needed a more immediate solution than the “natural” remedies would provide.

 Another woman told me that her partner was “friends” with a woman at work and she was worried that their relationship would go beyond friendship.
 Her partner had dismissed her fears and denied that anything was going on.

 In both cases, neither woman felt heard or understood.

 We all come up against thorny relationship issues from time to time, whether it’s with an intimate partner, family members, friends or co-workers.

-These are issues that when a decision is made, one person “wins” and the other “loses.”
+These are issues that when a decision is made, it appears that one person “wins” and the other “loses.”